 Our distinctive approach to publishing catechetical materials involves working individually with gifted authors to bring creative, one-of-a-kind titles to devoted catechists and teachers at reasonable prices.

-Sister Christine Kresho, CSJ Shares Lenten Reflections and a Prayer from Her Book, Second Childhood: Aging in Relationship with God.
+Sister Christine Kresho, CSJ Shares Lenten Reflections and a Prayer from Her Book, Second Childhood: Aging into Divine Relationship

 Check here each week during Lent for Sister Chris' Reflection.

 In the Gospel for the Fifth Sunday of Lent (John 12:20-30) we hear this request of Philip.
 “Sir, we would like to see Jesus.”
 Who is this Jesus that we see in the Gospels?
 The one who told stories about forgiveness, caring for the neighbor, and searching for the lost; the one who intervenes when a woman is caught in adultery; the one who welcomes Mary when she joins the men who are listening to him; the one who speaks to the Samaritan woman at the well; the one who promises Paradise this very day to a convicted thief; the resurrected one at whose feet Thomas proclaims, “My Lord and my God?”
 Would we have followed this Jesus, or would we have found him too radical, too good to believe?
 Would we accept his God or prefer the God made in our own image?

 Let us pray: